Unidata/netcdf/NUG/bestpractices.md

 Document the convention you are using by adding the global attribute "Conventions" to each netCDF file, for example:

 This document refers to conventions for the netCDF *classic* data model.
 For recommendations about conventions for the netCDF-4 *enhanced* data model, see [Developing Conventions for NetCDF-4](https://www.unidata.ucar.edu/software/netcdf/papers/nc4_conventions.html).

 ## Coordinate Systems {#bp_Coordinate-Systems}

 A ***coordinate variable*** is a one-dimensional variable with the same name as a dimension, which names the coordinate values of the dimension.
 It must not have any missing data (for example, no `_FillValue` or `missing_value` attributes) and must be strictly monotonic (values increasing or decreasing).
 A two-dimensional variable of type char is a ***string-valued coordinate variable*** if it has the same name as its first dimension, e.g.: **char time( time, time\_len);** all of its strings must be unique.
 A variable's ***coordinate system*** is the set of coordinate variables used by the variable.
-Coordinates that refer to physical space are called ***spatial coordinates***, ones that refer to physical time are called ***time coordinates***, ones that refer to either physical space or time are called ***spatio\ temporal coordinates.***
+Coordinates that refer to physical space are called ***spatial coordinates***, ones that refer to physical time are called ***time coordinates***, ones that refer to either physical space or time are called ***spatio\ temporal coordinates***.

 - Make coordinate variables for every dimension possible (except for string length dimensions).
 - Give each coordinate variable at least `unit` and `long_name` attributes to document its meaning.